Facts About the Florida Keys Pin 3

 Manatee

-Manatees come so close to the boats that you can see the hairs on their backs
+This manatee came so close to the boats that I could see the hairs on its back

 1. You can observe the manatees during their mating season in the Florida Keys.
 The “sea cows” are solitary creatures, except during the mating season.
 Just like land cows, manatees spend most of their time grazing on (sea) grass.
 Although they live in the water, they’re mammals.
 Your best chance to spot them?
 Take a stroll between the boats in a marina.
-The 1,000-pound adults come to drink fresh water from an air con’s drain or from a running hose!
+The 1,000-pound adults come to drink fresh water from the air cons’ drains or from running hoses!

 Delectable Food Facts About the Florida Keys